 For example, several years ago a major car manufacturer had trouble with ignition switches.
 The faulty ignition switches were causing some cars to stall while they were being driven.
 A group of engineers made decisions about how to fix the problem without knowing that another team had designed the airbags not to deploy when the engine is off.
 This led to accidents, some serious, and millions of cars being recalled.

-Had there been better communication and collaboration between these teams, better decisions might have been made that would have led to a better fix.
+Had there been better communication and collaboration between these teams, they might have avoided these costly mistakes.

 What are business silos, and where do they come from?

 Silos are large, cylindrical structures used to store bulk items such as grain.
-Silos in business are used as a metaphor to describe how employees are divided into different teams, departments, and geographic locations.
+Business silos in business are used as a metaphor to describe how employees are divided into different teams, departments, and geographic locations.

 Silos usually form organically as a company grows.
 Employees are divided by roles, skill sets, rooms, floors, buildings, cities, and countries.
 Silos can exist in a company of any size but are more common in large companies, especially where there are multiple geographic locations.